ucsb-coral/coral/team/LEARNING.md

 I am a 4th year Computer Science student.
 I have taken CS156 and have some experience in React.
 I don't have any experience in Android or iOS development, but I am interested in Android development.

 ### Binyu Zhong:
-I am a senior Computer Engineering student, i experience of software is CS156. i do not have any experience about app development, but im now taken ECE150 which is also a Android app development class and a CS189 which is a capstone project class so i think as the quarter goes i would have more experience for app development.
+I am a senior Computer Engineering student, my experience of software is CS156. i do not have any experience about app development, but im now taken ECE150 which is also a Android app development class and a CS189 which is a capstone project class so i think as the quarter goes i would have more experience for app development.
 I am very intereted in app development. and i would do my best for my team and myself .

-### C:
+### Jinghan Zhang:
+I'm a senior student majoring in Computer Science.
+I took CS156 last fall and learned a little in React.
+It's my first time to do Android app, but I'm always willing to face new challenge and learn something new.

 ### D: